-P 2.1 Arrival and Departure Procedures
+P 2.1 Arrival

-Children may enter the school building at 8:10 am and line up in the courtyard.
-Parents and guardians are asked to wait outside the main gate.
-Students will be allowed into the school building at 8:15 am.
+- Children may enter the school building at 8:10 a.m. and line up in the courtyard. - Parents and guardians are asked to wait outside the main gate. - Students will be allowed into the school building at 8:15 a.m. - All Primary students should be at school no later than 8:25 a.m. to prepare themselves and be ready in time for class.
+Students arriving after 8:25 a.m. will be marked late.